LCR meter working principle | LCR meter types, LCR meter measurements

-What is LCR meter ?:
+What is LCR meter and its types

+As mentioned, In "LCR" the letters L, C and R stands for inductance, capacitance and resistance respectively.
 The device which measures these parameters is known as LCR meter.

 Digital LCR meter type measures I(through DUT) and V (across DUT) and phase angle between measured I and V. From these measured parameters useful impedance parameters are calculated.
 LCR meter can also be used to measure impedance which is later converted to L, C or R for display.